bramstroker/homeassistant-powercalc/README.md

         device_class: energy
         icon: mdi:counter
 ````
-> **Don't** create a template sensor which sums up all values from the power sensors and use this sensor to create a energy sensor because this wont work as you would exspect.
+> **Don't** create a template sensor which sums up all values from the power sensors and use this sensor to create a energy sensor because this won't work as you would expect.
 It
-> wouldn't update in regular bases and as a consequence wont be shown in the energy dashboard in the wright timeslots.
+> wouldn't update in regular bases and as a consequence wont be shown in the energy dashboard in the right timeslots.

 ## Debug logging